bonddevconsult/linuxprogramminginterface/chapter2/chapter2.md

 - Bourne Again Shell(bash): The GNU Project's reimplementation of the Bourne Shell.
 THe most widely used on linux.
 Alan's default

 ## Users and Groups

+- each user on the system has a unique id
+- each user **may** belong to groups
+- groups are useful for controlling administrative access to files and other system resources
+- Linux users may belong to multiple groups

+### User properties

+- `username` - login name
+- `uid` - user id.
+Number
+- Stored in `/etc/passwd`(the system password file)
+  - `/etc/passwd` has additional info
+    - **Group ID**: the numeric group ID of the first of the groups of which the user is a member
+    - **Home directory**: the inital directory into which the user is placed after logging in
+    - **Login shell**: the name of the program to be executed to interpret user commands
+    - may also include an encrypted password
+    - The password is normally stored in a separate *shadow password file*

+### Group Properties

+- `group name` - the unique name of the group
+- `group id` - the numeric ID assoc with the group
+- `User list` - Comma separated list of login names of users who are members of the group
+- stoed in `/etc/group`

+### Superuser Properties

+- `UID`: 0
+- `username`: root
+- The superuser has special priviliges within the system.
+- Passes all permission checks on a typical linux system
+- Can access any file and send signals to any user process

+## Directory Hierarchy

+- Kernel maintains a single hierarchical directory structure to organize **all** files on the system

+## File Types

+Each file within the filesysttem has a type

+1. `plain files` - aka `regular files`.
+Ordinary data files
+2. `devices`
+3. `pipes`
+4. `sockets`
+5. `directories`
+6. `symbolic links`

+## Directories and links

+- Directories may contain links to both files and other directories
+- every directory contains at least two entries: .(dot), a link to the directory itself, and ..(dot-dot), which is a link to the above it in the directory hierarchy aka it's parent.
+- Except, the root directory does not have a parent it's .. relates to itself

+## Symbolic links

+- the filename referenced by the symbolic link's pointer is known as it's target
+- A symbolic link will "point" or "refer" to a target file
+- The kernel will automatically resolve a symbolic link used in a system call to it's target

+## Filenames

+- Normally up to 255 characters long
+- may contain any characters except slashes (\) and null characters (\0)
+- The SUSV3 compliant names may only contain `[-._a-zA-Z0-9]`
+- Do not begin filenames with hyphens